locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 Validation and policies
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now, to make sure plugs can be installed and auto-connected,
+Now, to make sure plugs can be installed and connected,
 |project_markup| uses a set of rules called policies,
 with each interface having its own.
 For example, the content interface plug can be installed and auto-connected